 There is a wide variety of specialized equipment available for machine quilting, and virtually all machine quilters discuss the importance of protecting their hands and fingers in some fashion.

-Some quilters like the rubber gloves that are used to wash dishes.
+Some quilters prefer to use the rubber gloves that are typically reserved for dishwashing.

-Some quilters cut the tips off of those rubber gloves and put them on the tips of their fingers.
+Some quilters will cut the fingertip off of a pair of rubber gloves and then wear them on the tips of their fingers.

-There are canvas gloves with rubber dots on them.
+There are canvas gloves available, and on them are rubber dots.

-And there are knit gloves, some of them come in a beautiful orange – what could be better?
+Additionally, there are knit gloves, and some of them come in a lovely orange color – what else could possibly be more desirable?

-It turns out that in free motion quilting, the machine quilter’s hands serve as the feed dogs in directing the quilt under the needle.
+Essentially, the hands of the machine quilter serve the same function as the feed dogs in directing the quilt under the needle.

-As you place your hands so your thumbs touch and form a kind of frame around the needle (6 – 8 inches away in front of the needle), you need to be able to move the quilt around so it stays flat and you don’t get puckers and tucks.
+You need to be able to move the quilt around as you position your hands so that your thumbs touch and form a kind of frame around the needle (about 6 to 8 inches in front of the needle).
+This is necessary to ensure that the quilt remains flat and that you do not experience puckers and tucks.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>